 If the alleged "bias-motivated conduct" involves a faculty or staff member, please go to the Office of Institutional Diversity's website to learn more about the Bias-Related Incident Protocol.

-Student disciplinary records remain on file in the Office of Student Conduct for seven years after a student graduates.
+Student disciplinary records remain on file in the Office of the Dean of Students for seven years after a student graduates.
 See the University’s record keeping policy for information on what will be reported.
-You can view the policy on line at Student Guide.
+You can view the policy online at the University Policies page.

 Please allow 5-10 business days for processing.
-Submitting this information authorizes the Office of Student Conduct to release all information requested, as stated in University guidelines.
+Submitting this information authorizes the Office of the Dean of Students to release all information requested, as stated in University guidelines.

 Please submit a new form for each separate request.